ibm-apiconnect/pot/labs/lab0.md

 1. Once the download has completed, you should have a file named similar to git-2.8.1-intel-universal-mavericks.dmg.
 Double-click to unpack the disk image.

 1. Once the disk image is unpacked and open, double-click the git-2.8.1-intel-universal-mavericks.pkg file.
-Note that if you downloaded a different version the file name will be refelcted accordingly.
+Note that if you downloaded a different version the file name will be reflected accordingly.

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/mac-git-install-package.png)